- Florida Legislature established Edison Junior College (EJC) and appropriated funding for a permanent campus.

 - EJC's first athletic team, men's basketball, took the floor under the guidance of EJC's first coach, Tom Garcia.

-- Donald Lee McDaniel, who was a
+- Donald Lee McDaniel, who was a transfer student from Florida State University, became EJC's first graduate.

 - EJC's first formal commencement ceremonies were held for a graduating class of 67 students.